-Indicators are derivative of price meaning that the results that you see via an indicator will come via a calculation using the price you see on your chart.
+Indicators are derivative of price meaning that the results that you see via a trading indicator will come via a calculation using the price you see on your chart.
 This is a long winded way of saying that all trading indicators including the Keltner Channel, is going to lag actual price movement.

 It is the buying and selling by humans (and computers although the trading programs are programmed by humans) that will move price.
 As humans, we are susceptible to emotions and beliefs and emotions are even more vulnerable when money is on the line.

 Channels, and this includes Bollinger bands and moving average envelopes, are theoretically designed to surround the general price action of the charted instrument.